📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Bearded Dragon

+Meet Gus!
 Gus is a lively and energetic bearded dragon with a big personality.
 He loves munching on his greens and is just a little bit spoiled—especially when it comes to mealtime.
 One of his favorite insects is dubia roaches, which he prefers to eat right off the tongs like the VIP he is!
 Gus would make a wonderful companion for someone who appreciates an active and curious reptile.
+Gus will need a minimum of a 4x2x2 enclure for adoption.

 Adoption fee: $75